feli0x/docfs/README.md

 ## MCP Client Setup

 The following examples show how to configure different MCP-compatible clients.
-Each client automatically runs DocFS via `npx` with the provided command and arguments—no separate server process is needed.
+Each client automatically runs DocFS via `npx -y` with the provided command and arguments—no separate server process is needed.
+The `-y` flag ensures `npx` installs packages without prompting.

 ### ChatGPT

 Add a server entry in ChatGPT's MCP settings pointing to `docfs`:

 ```json